Danny Santiago: Professional career

 Santiago was a contestant on ESPN’s very popular television series The Contender in 2007.
 Santiago owned and operated a successful boxing gym which served as a popular training ground world champions, including Tavoris Cloud, Ricardo Mayorga, and Jermain Taylor.

-After his retirement from the ring, Santiago relocated to Colombia where he is a successful trainer and promoter.
+After his retirement from the ring, Santiago has become a successful trainer and promoter.

 In 2021, Santiago was inducted into the Florida Boxing Hall of Fame.